naaseweb/naaseweb.github.io/_pages/about.md

 ### Upcoming Conferences: ###
 NAASE is excited to announce the NAASE Early Scholars Travel Grant program.
-Pre-tenure faculty members who are first-time paper presenters in a NAASE-organized session are eligible for a competitive travel grant of $500 to present in a NAASE-organized session at the Eastern Economic Association, Southern Economic Association, or Western Economic Association International meetings.
+Pre-tenure faculty members who are first-time paper presenters in a NAASE-organized session are eligible for a competitive travel grant of $500 to present at the Eastern Economic Association, Southern Economic Association, or Western Economic Association International meetings.
 More details will be provided in the call for papers for each conference.

 - Southern Economic Association ([November 21-23, 2026  \|  Houston, TX](https://southerneconomic.org/conference/))
     - The 2026 call for papers has closed, but contact  [Frank Stephenson](https://berry.edu/academics/fs/fstephenson) if you are interested in participating in a NAASE session.